With a new edition to the Monster Hunter franchise comes new weapons, environments, and, most importantly, new monsters.

 The Tetranadon takes the form of a gigantic bullfrog crossed with an alligator and some kind of mossy-shelled tortoise.
 While it does tend to amble around out of combat, its speed and strength are quickly realised in battle.
 A Tetranadon will use an open-mouthed charge, snap, perform huge body slams, and inflate its torso to enhance the bulk behind its attacks.

-In the table below, you can see a full list of all of the monsters in Monster Hunter Rise, with all of the newest large monsters placed at the top of the full monster list.
+In the table below, you can see a Monster Hunter Rise monsters list, with all the newest large monsters placed at the top of the full monster list.
 Those with an asterisk are confirmed as having an Apex form in the Switch game.

 |Great Izuchi||Bird Wyvern||Unknown||Large|